rriehle/AdvancedConstructs/source/index.rst

 Where Python sets a hard limit on the number of recursive calls a function can make, the interpreters or run-time engines of some other languages perform a technique called tail call optimization or tail call elimination.
 Python's strategy in this context is to keep stack frames intact and unadulterated, which facilitates debugging: recursive stack traces still look like normal, Python stack traces.

-Summary
--------

-Recursion is generally considered a functional programming technique partly because it grew up in functional programming languages such as Lisp and Scheme, and also because it tends to satisfy the functional objective of avoiding state and thus the mapping of one set of inputs to a single, determinate output.

 An astute observer might point out that by storing information on the stack, in successive stack frames, we are storing state.
 Are we not?
 Yes and no.  The data stored on the stack during the execution of most recursive algorithms become the return values from or the arguments to successive function calls.
 This results in a natural composition of functions, but rather than the composition of different functions, for instance g(f(x)) which is the way we normally think about functional composition, recursive algorithms represent the composition of a function with itself: f(f(x)).

+Summary
+-------

+Recursion is generally considered a functional programming technique partly because it grew up in functional programming languages such as Lisp and Scheme, yet also because it tends to satisfy the functional objective of avoiding state and thus the mapping of one set of inputs to a single, determinate output.

 ****
 Quiz
 ****

-1.
+1. Decorators rely on Python's ability to

+   | Pass functions to other functions
+   | Return functions from functions
+   | Rebind function names to new or different functions

 2.

 3.

-4. What conditions are necessary for a successful recursive algorithm?
+4. What condition is necessary for a successful recursive algorithm?

+   | Pep8 compliance
+   | A conditional condition
-   |
+   | Mutable arguments
-   | A termination condition.
+   | A termination condition

 5. When developing recursive solutions in Python it is important to be aware of what?

    | How many and which other functions will call your recursive function.
    | Your tail call elimination strategy.
+   | of what? of what? of what? of what? of what?
    | The mutability of your function arguments and the depth of the call stack.

-********
+*********************
-Activity
+Activity & Assignment
-********
+*********************

 Recursion
 =========